tayruxin/tp/docs/DeveloperGuide.md

 4. The response to any user input should become visible within 2 seconds.
 5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 6. Most of the commands should be easy to remember so that a new user can learn to use the system quickly.
-7. Data should be stored locally in the device (ie. user can access the file through the system or directly from the device).
+7. Data should be stored locally in the device (i.e. user can access the file through the system or directly from the device).
 8. The code should meet the coding standard of CS2103T for maintainability.

 ### Glossary